 The German Halt Order

 The German high command ordered its Panzer divisions to halt on the 23rd May, and only released them three days later.
 The Bundeswehr historian Frieser identified nine different explanations for the Halt Order.
-The order did not originate with Hitler, but with some German officers concerned about the threat to their risks higher command disagreed about the riskiness of the panzer advance.
+The order did not originate with Hitler, but with some German officers concerned about the threat to their flanks.
+Higher command disagreed about the riskiness of the panzer advance.
 Hitler sided with the risk averse and the Panzers were halted.
 The British Official history denies that this was a significant factor.

 The threat to the German advance appeared more real on the maps in Hitler’s HQ in the western border of Germany, than to the tactical commanders in France.
+The key decisions were taken in Hitler’s command bunker, which still exists as a ruin, but is on private land.

 The Air War

 The apparent success of the Luftwaffe masked the heavy losses suffered by the German air force during the three week campaign.
 Many German aircraft were still based in Germany.
 By the time that the Germans reached the channel coast, the Germans were further way from their bases than the RAF based in Britain.
+There are few traces of the air war over Dunkirk, except for the graves of the airmen lost in the battle.

 The Arras Counter Attack